SatoshiumAI/satoshium-us/chronicle/README.md

 ## Operational Readiness

-Chronicle should not be considered operational simply because its documentation is published.
+Chronicle is operational because its full institutional process has been exercised in production.

-Operational readiness requires demonstrating that a qualifying occurrence can move through the full institutional process.

-Conceptually:
+The production path is:

 ```text
 Occurrence Identified